-- A. Loans to others: None. - B. Provision of endorsements and guarantees to others: Please refer to table 1. - C. Holding of marketable securities at the end of the period (not including subsidiaries, associates and joint ventures): Please refer to table 2. - D. Acquisition or sale of the same security with the accumulated cost exceeding \$300 million or 20% of the Company's paid-in capital: None. - E. Acquisition of real estate reaching \$300 million or 20% of paid-in capital or more: None. - F. Disposal of real estate reaching \$300 million or 20% of paid-in capital or more: None. - G. Purchases or sales of goods from or to related parties reaching \$100 million or 20% of paid-in capital or more: Please refer to table 3. - H. Receivables from related parties reaching \$100 million or 20% of paid-in capital or more: Please refer to table 4.

-- I. Trading in derivative instruments undertaken during the reporting periods: Please refer to Notes 6(2), 6(14) and 12(3). - J. Significant inter-company transactions during the reporting periods: Please refer to table 5.
+- A. Loans to others: None. - B. Provision of endorsements and guarantees to others: Refer to table 1. - C. Holding of marketable securities at the end of the period (not including subsidiaries, associates and joint ventures): Refer to table 2. - D. Acquisition or sale of the same security with the accumulated cost exceeding \$300 million or 20% of the Company's paid-in capital: None. - E. Acquisition of real estate reaching \$300 million or 20% of paid-in capital or more: None. - F. Disposal of real estate reaching \$300 million or 20% of paid-in capital or more: None. - G. Purchases or sales of goods from or to related parties reaching \$100 million or 20% of paid-in capital or more: Refer to table 3. - H. Receivables from related parties reaching \$100 million or 20% of paid-in capital or more: None. - I. Trading in derivative instruments undertaken during the reporting periods: Refer to Notes 6(2), 6(13) and 12(2). - J. Significant inter-company transactions during the reporting periods: Refer to table 4.